jerCarre/deepl_action/docs/EN-US/README.md

 ---
+generator: pandoc
-lang: EN-US
+lang: fr
 title: Deepl Free Action
+viewport: width=device-width, initial-scale=1.0, user-scalable=yes
 ---

+# Deepl Free Action

 This github action allows to translate a document in a Github repo.
+Supported file formats are: md, rst, docx, pptx, html, pdf or txt.
 It is based on the free version of the tool [DeepL](https://www.deepl.com)

 > This documentation is initially written in [French](/FR/) and then automatically translated into [English](/EN-US/) and [Chinese](/ZH/).